Skip to content

 Every construction project must have a principal contractor.
 Notably, consider the state or territory threshold for a ‘construction project’.
 In New South Wales, this is a project worth $250,000 or more.

 The law will treat the principal contractor as the person conducting a business taking (PCBU) commissioning the project, unless they authorise another person to be the principal contractor.
 Your construction contract is relevant when making this appointment, and you should also include a work health and safety clause.
-By having a well-drafted work health and safety clause within your construction contract, you ensure that all contractors comply with their WHS obligations and reduce the risk to your business.
+Having a well-drafted work health and safety clause within your construction contract ensures that all contractors comply with their WHS obligations and reduce the risk to your business.

 If you need help with your construction contract, our experienced construction lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.